tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 The ubus_env build_phase() function has a control field called has_bus_monitor, which determines whether the ubus_bus_monitor is created or not.
 The bus monitor will be created by default since the default value for this control field is 1.
-You can use the uvm_config_db interface to override this value::
+You can use the UVMConfigDb interface to override this value::

     UVMConfigDb.set(self, "ubus0", "has_bus_monitor", 0)